avahi/nss-mdns/README.md

 4.0), has no dependencies besides the `glibc` and requires only minimal configuration.

-By default `nss-mdns` tries to contact a running [avahi-daemon](http://avahi.org/) for resolving host names and addresses and making use of its superior record cacheing.
-Optionally `nss-mdns` can be compiled with a mini mDNS stack that can be used to resolve host names without a local Avahi installation.
-Both Avahi support and this mini mDNS stack are optional, however at least one of them needs to be enabled.
-If both are enabled a connection to Avahi is tried first, and if that fails the mini mDNS stack is used.
+`nss-mdns` tries to contact a running [avahi-daemon](http://avahi.org/) for resolving host names and addresses and making use of its superior record cacheing.
+If Avahi is not available at lookup time, the lookups will fail.

 ## Current Status

 It works!

-If the mini MDNS stack is used, `nss-mdns` supports resolving IPv6 addresses but does so via IPv4 multicasts only.
-If Avahi is used for resolving IPv6 is supported properly.

 ## Documentation